Britain's economy seen stuck in recession in second quarter

 Britain tipped into a second recession within four years at the end of last year, and preliminary second-quarter data due at 0830 GMT is forecast to show a 0.2 percent contraction, on top of the 0.3 percent decline at the start of the year.

-Such dire news will keep the heat on Chancellor George Osborne, under pressure to get the economy growing again after a crisis that has left many Britons poorer as rising prices and higher taxes ate up meagre wage increases.
+Such dire news will keep the heat on finance minister George Osborne, under pressure to get the economy growing again after a crisis that has left many Britons poorer as rising prices and higher taxes ate up meager wage increases.

-The Bank of England has already announced another 50 billion pound programme of gilt purchases with newly created money to soften a grim economic outlook.
+The Bank of England has already announced another 50 billion pound program of gilt purchases with newly created money to soften a grim economic outlook.

 And the government has taken a number of steps to get credit flowing to businesses and support infrastructure spending.